-The rate your blood glucose rises and falls after a meal will depend on what you are eating and your unique metabolism.
+The rate your blood glucose rises and falls after a meal depends on your eating and your unique metabolism.
 For example, blood glucose rises quickly after a high-carb, low-fat meal (as represented with a green line in the chart below).
 In contrast, blood glucose will increase more slowly after a high-fat meal (as shown in the red line in the chart below).

 Testing one hour after you finish eating is a good rule of thumb.
 If you’re curious, you could also do extra testing every half hour for two or three hours after a couple of meals to find out when your glucose levels peak.
 If you typically consume a lower-carb diet, you may find your glucose peaks two hours after you finish eating.

 If you find your glucose peaks at two hours rather than one hour, you can simply test your post-meal glucose two hours after eating.
-For our purposes in the Masterclass, you don’t need to stress about being too precise.
+You don’t need to stress about being too precise for our purposes in the Macros Masterclass.

 What is a Healthy Waking Glucose Level?

 While most of us focus on total weight and body fat, being below your Personal Fat Threshold is arguably a more important measure of your metabolic health.